-While this clause does not call for a specific documented information, these controls may be included in your Operation processes through your product quality plans, work instructions and other specific documentation.
-Examples of product identification and test status include physical tags, bar code labels linked to computer records; MRP systems tracking specific production runs/lots, automated production transfer processes, etc. Performance indicators to measure the effectiveness of processes that control identification and traceability may include reduction in identification errors and omissions; product quality status errors and omissions; and traceability errors and omissions.
+While this clause does not call for specific documented information, these controls may be included in your Operation processes through your product quality plans, work instructions, and other specific documentation.
+Examples of product identification and test status include physical tags, bar code labels linked to computer records; MRP systems tracking specific production runs/lots, automated production transfer processes, etc. Performance indicators to measure the effectiveness of processes that control identification and traceability may include a reduction in identification errors and omissions; product quality status errors and omissions; and traceability errors and omissions.

 8.5.3 Property Belonging to Customers or External Providers

 The organization should exercise care with property belonging to customers or external providers while under the organization’s control or being used by the organization.
 The organization should identify, verify, protect, and safeguard the customer’s or external provider’s property provided for use or incorporation into products and services.
 It should report to the customer or external provider when their property is incorrectly used, lost, damaged, or otherwise found to be unsuitable for use.
 Customer property can include material, components, tools and equipment, customer premises, intellectual property, and personal data.

 Customer or External provider property may include material, production equipment, tooling, measuring and test equipment, facilities, transport vehicles, returnable packaging, intellectual property such as drawings, specifications or proprietary information, product returned for servicing under warranty, product sent for outsourced work, etc.